core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 For example, specific resources on the reverse-proxy could be allocated, each to a specific application group and/or CoAP group.
 Or alternatively, the application group and/or CoAP group in question could be encoded as URI path segments.
 The URI path encodings for a reverse-proxy may also use a URI mapping template as described in {{Section 5.4 of RFC8075}}.

-Furthermore, the reverse-proxy can actually stand in for (and thus prevent from directly reaching) only the whole set of servers in the group, or also for each of those individual servers (e.g., if acting as firewall).
+The reverse-proxy practically stands in for a CoAP group, thus preventing the client from reaching the group as a whole with a single group request directly addressed to that group (e.g., via multicast).
+In addition to that, the reverse-proxy may also stand in for each of the individual servers in the CoAP group (e.g, if acting as firewall), thus also preventing the client from individually reaching any server in the group with a unicast request directly addressed to that server.

 For a reverse-proxy that sends a request to a group of servers, the considerations as defined in {{Section 5.7.3 of RFC7252}} hold, with the following additions: